-SJCOG, Inc. will be provided an overall easement on approximately 10.5 +/- acres of row and field crop habitat easement land under the SJMSCP.
-Also, SJCOG, Inc. will be provided an endowment to be set for the preserve as the project proceeds in the amount of roughly \$44,067.03 (10.5 acres x \$4,196.86 per acre 2017 endowment) for land management and enhancements as required under the SJMSCP permits.
+SJCOG, Inc. will be acquiring an overall easement on approximately 30 +/- acres of active agricultural habitat as irrigated pasture under the SJMSCP.
+The cost of the easement is valued at an average cost not to exceed \$8,500 per acre with a total acquisition cost of approximately \$255,000 and the applicable closing costs required.
+Also, SJCOG, Inc. will be providing an endowment to be set aside in a specific endowment fund for the preserve in the amount of roughly \$125,905.80 (30 +/- acres x \$4,196.86 per acre for 2017 endowment amount).
+These funds will be used for land management and enhancements as required under the SJMSCP permits.